- Monel 400 grades and chemistry

 - Monel 400 corrosion data

-A nickel-copper alloy, Monel 400 fasteners and flanges are a solid solution alloy that can only be hardened by cold working.
+A nickel-copper alloy, Monel 400 fasteners and flanges are a solid solution nickel alloy that can only be hardened by cold working.
 Best known for its corrosion resistance to reducing media and seawater, Monel 400 is also tougher in oxidizing environments than copper alloys.
 Also known as alloy 400, Monel 400 fasteners and flanges are also utilized in high temperature, caustic and salt solution applications.

-High and Low Temperature Properties
+High Temperature and Cryogenic Properties